Vase (USA), ca. 1890

 Vase (USA), ca. 1890; Produced by Tiffany and Co.
 (United States); silver, gold, copper, and mixed metals ("mokume" technique); H x diam.: 50.2 x 23.5 cm (19 3/4 x 9 1/4 in.); Gift of the daughters of Louis deBébian Moore; 1976-58-1-a/f

-In addition to Passion for the Exotic: Japonism, this object was previously on display as part of the exhibition Passion for the Exotic: Louis Comfort Tiffany and Lockwood de Forest.
+This object was previously on display as a part of the exhibitions Passion for the Exotic: Japonism and Passion for the Exotic: Louis Comfort Tiffany and Lockwood de Forest.